Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: THz ISAC System Model

-At the transmitter (Tx) side, the output signal of the Tx serves for simultaneously enabling communication and sensing functionalities, which is regarded as a joint communication-sensing transmitter.
-According to the identity of the sensing receiver, THz ISAC systems can be classified into two perception modes, i.e., active and passive perception.

-In the active perception mode, the Tx signal propagates either through the communication channel to the communication receiver, or through the sensing channel back to the sensing receiver that is collocated with the transmitter.
+At the receiver (Rx) side, THz ISAC systems can be classified into two sensing modes, i.e., \textit{active sensing} and \textit{passive sensing}.
+In the active sensing mode, the transmit signal propagates either through the communication channel to the communication receiver, or through the sensing channel back to the sensing receiver that is collocated with the transmitter.
 Then the location of the targets can be estimated from the back-reflected return signal.
 The self-interference from the Tx to the sensing Rx can be suppressed by using the full duplex radar technologies~\cite{barneto2021fullduplex}.
-The applications of active perception includes joint vehicle-to-vehicle communication and radar sensing (Fig.~\ref{fig:app1}), and wireless VR communication and sensing (Fig.~\ref{fig:app2}), in which the transmitters estimate the distance of targets around them.
+The applications of active sensing includes joint vehicle-to-vehicle communication and radar sensing, and wireless VR communication and sensing.
+For active sensing mode, single-task sensing receiver is designed to estimate the range and velocity of targets based on the received reference signals.

-The passive perception system also transmits a signal that is jointly designed and used for communication and sensing.
-This is followed by the received communication signal serving as the sensing signal that carries the information of the transmitter, such as its distance and speed.
-The passive perception mode of THz ISAC can be applied to some applications, such as THz indoor localization (Fig.~\ref{fig:app3}), Tera-IoT (Fig.~\ref{fig:app4}), where the communication receivers sense the location of transmitters.
-In such scenarios, the receivers are required to simultaneously perform two tasks, including recovering data symbols and estimating the target parameters.
-Motivated by this, we propose a multi-task neural network to realize these two tasks, which can be also utilized in the active perception.
+The passive sensing system also transmits a signal that is jointly designed and used for communication and sensing.
+This is followed by the received communication signal serving as the sensing signal that carries the information of the transmitter, such as its distance.
+The passive sensing mode of THz ISAC can be applied to some applications, such as THz indoor localization and Tera-IoT, where the communication receivers sense the location of transmitters.
+For passive sensing mode, the ISAC receiver are designed to perform joint sensing parameter estimation and data detection by employing the received reference signals and data blocks.

+For both sensing modes, we develop a sensing neural network (SensingNet) for sensing receiver and a communication neural network (ComNet) for communication receiver.
+Furthermore, for passive sensing, we can incorporate these two networks and design a two-task DL-based ISAC receiver, which estimates sensing parameters and recovers data symbols at the output.